 The type of signed, platform-native integers (32 bits on 32-bit processors, 64 bits on 64-bit processors).
-See the Nativeint[20.20] module.
+See the Nativeint[21.21] module.

-type ('a, 'b, 'c, 'd) format
+type ('a, 'b, 'c, 'd, 'e, 'f) format6

-The type of format strings. 'a is the type of the parameters of the format, 'd is the result type for the printf-style function, 'b is the type of the first argument given to \%a and \%t printing functions (see module Printf[20.24]), and 'c is the result type of these functions.
+The type of format strings. 'a is the type of the parameters of the format, 'f is the result type for the printf-style functions, 'b is the type of the first argument given to %a and %t printing functions (see module Printf[21.25]), 'c is the result type of these functions, and also the type of the argument transmitted to the first argument of kprintf-style functions, 'd is the result type for the scanf-style functions (see module Scanf[21.28]), and 'e is the type of the receiver function for the scanf-style functions.

-type 'a lazy_t
+type 'a lazy\t

-This type is used to implement the Lazy[20.15] module.
+This type is used to implement the Lazy[21.15] module.
 It should not be used directly.